-- Describe the situation and identify the health issue relevant to nursing practice.
-Include your interview questions, responses, and some direct quotes. - Discuss how your research on the nursing issue and the concept are relevant to real life situation.
-Explain how the research relates, supports, or refutes issues within this situation. - Discuss how knowledge you have learned about the topic and the concept give direction to, or influence your nursing practice.
-Use specific examples. - 7.5 - Discuss why what you have learned is important to nursing practice in general.
+- Set the stage and describe who you interviewed and why.
+Include a summary of your interview.
+Interview questions, responses, and some direct quotes are to be included in an appendix. - Discuss how the literature you previously reviewed on the nursing issue and the concept are relevant to the real life situation.
+Explain how the literature relates, supports, or refutes issues within this situation. - Discuss how knowledge you have learned about the topic and the concept give direction to, or influence your nursing practice.
+Use specific examples. - Discuss how what you have learned is important to nursing practice in general.